Shaurya Aur Anokhi Ki Kahani: Plot

 Shaurya and Anokhi have a great time celebrating Holi which is seen by Shagun.
 Seeing that Shaurya has moved on and is smitten with someone else, she prepares to go.
 However, Devi convinces her to stay.
 Devi helps Shagun take up the vacant seat of the professor for Economics at SIAC.
 Shaurya, though reluctant, agrees for the betterment of the institution and the students.
 Shagun confesses his feelings to Shaurya and asks him to reconsider their relationship.
 Shaurya tries to explain that he likes Anokhi now and offers Shagun to either leave for UK or stay as a colleague only at SIAC.

 Later, Shaurya asks Anokhi to dine with him on a date.
 Anokhi, ecstatic, agrees.
 Later, Devi makes a plan and sends Shagun to the date where Anokhi misunderstands Shaurya and runs away.
 Shaurya arranges the date again but Anokhi isn't ready to join him.
 Out of frustration and despair, Shaurya confesses his feelings to Anokhi, but she thinks that he is playing with her feelings and taking revenge on her.

 A heartbroken Shaurya goes to Goa to have some space.
 Kanchan explains Anokhi about Shaurya's love and helps her reach Goa where Babli and ACP Ahir also arrive searching for her.
 In Goa, Shaurya arranges a lavish birthday party for Anokhi and plans to propose her, but Devi foils the plan.
-Anokhi misunderstands Shaurya and decides to cut-off ties.
+Anokhi misunderstands Shaurya and decides to sever ties.
 Shaurya tells Devi that he loves Anokhi and goes go to clear the misunderstanding but Anokhi refuses to hear him.
 Devastated Shaurya has an accident.
 Aastha goes to meet Shaurya and fights with Devi about her rights over Shaurya.
 Aastha learns about Shaurya and Anokhi's relationship and is happy.
-Shagun brainwashes Anokhi against Shaurya, so she decides to move on from Shaurya without allowing him to tell his side of the story.
+Shagun turns Anokhi against Shaurya, so she decides to move on from Shaurya without allowing him to tell his side of the story.

 Shaurya fights his family to go and meet Anokhi, but goes missing on the way which worries the Sabherwals and Aastha.
 Shagun confronts Anokhi and asks her about Shaurya.
 Anokhi, having decided to move on from Shaurya ignores him being missing, but later learns that he was kidnapped by Vineet.
 She tells the Sabherwals that her sister's husband kidnapped Shaurya.
 After much effort, she finds Shaurya, where the Sabherwals arrive and leave with Shaurya while Anokhi leaves him behind alone and decides to go back to Chandigarh.
 The next day, Shaurya searches for Anokhi, but the receptionist tells him that she has left.
-Shaurya tries to go follow Anokhi but receives the news of Devi's minor heart attack and rushes to the villa.
+Shaurya tries to follow Anokhi but receives the news of Devi's minor heart attack and rushes to the villa.
 Devi asks Shaurya to get engaged to Shagun, but he denies it.
 Devi feigns a heart attack, and blackmails Shaurya to get engaged to Shagun.